juhana/vorple-if.com/_includes/doc/inform6.markdown

         with description "You're in a nondescript room.", has light;

-After compiling it, you should have a .z5 (or .z8) file -- remember that Vorple doesn't work with Glulx for now.
+After compiling it, you should have a .ulx file -- the latest version of Vorple is not yet compatible with the Z-Machine.
 If you run it in a standard interpreter, it likely won't support Vorple -- but it won't crash, and your game will still be playable.
 However, we have a web interpreter that will run the Vorple effects correctly!